Trisophic-Union/Core-Documents/Constitution/Constitution.md

 This office regulates the executive’s relationship with the jurisdiction.

+If any part of the executive is to be invovled with the judicial branch, then it must also communicate through the Judical Office.

+The Judicial office must also answer to the custodium to execute any executive actions within the union.
+It should not execute actions outside the union unless permitted by the Judical or the group/individual requesting support.

 ##### Membership

 - Must have atleast contributed to a Trisophic Union document.